-- Industrial Sector Risk: As of December 31, 2023, 20% of the Fund's assets were invested in the industrial sector.
+- Industrials Sector Risk: As of December 31, 2024, 22% of the Fund's assets were invested in the industrial sector.
 Industrial companies are affected by supply and demand both for their specific product or service and for industrial sector products in general.
-Government regulation, world events, exchange rates and economic conditions, technological developments and liabilities for environmental damage and general civil liabilities will likewise affect the performance of these companies.
+Government regulation, world events, exchange rates and economic conditions, technological developments and liabilities for environmental damage and general civil liabilities will likewise affect the performance of these companies. - Consumer Discretionary Sector Risk: As of December 31, 2024, 20% of the Fund's assets were invested in the consumer discretionary sector.
+The success of consumer product manufacturers and retailers is tied closely to the performance of the overall local and international economies, interest rates, competition and consumer confidence.
+Success of companies in the consumer discretionary sector depends heavily on disposable household income and consumer spending.
+Changes in demographics and consumer tastes can also affect the demand for, and success of, consumer products and services in the marketplace.